Warwick River (Virginia)

-The Warwick River is a 14.4 mi tidal estuary which empties into the James River a few miles from Hampton Roads at the southern end of Chesapeake Bay in southeast Virginia in the United States.
+The Warwick River is a 14.4 mi tidal estuary which empties into the James River a few miles from Hampton Roads at the southern end of the Chesapeake Bay in southeast Virginia in the United States.
 Originating in York County near the northern side a few miles west of Yorktown, it flows south across the Virginia Peninsula and is almost entirely located in the independent city of Newport News.

 The Warwick River took its name from Robert Rich, second Earl of Warwick and a prominent member of the Virginia Company of London who was proprietor of Richneck Plantation in Warwick River Shire, one of the eight original shires of Virginia created in 1634.
 The shire became Warwick County in 1643, and became part of the independent city of Newport News in 1958 through a municipal consolidation.